 No black boxes.
 Here’s exactly where the data comes from, how often it updates, and what the numbers on each page actually mean.

-Card pages disclose whether the headline price comes from a reference snapshot, market metric, completed-sale layer, or modeled bridge.
+Card pages disclose whether the headline price comes from a reference snapshot, published market metric, or modeled bridge when coverage is incomplete.

 The platform stores daily observations rather than live intraday bars.
 “Latest” means the latest comparable snapshot, not a real-time market tick.